ihor-delta/delta/README.md

 - limit of influence, money, and power for one representative of mankind, enough to satisfy his/her needs and stay responsable according to his/her responsebilities and duties
 - anticorruption laws (regardless of the phenomena to which the representatives belong (such as traditions, customs, race, etc.), excluding dividing money and opportunities for family members, friends, mates, fake representatives of mankind, acquaintances etc. (excluding representatives other than mankind)
 - business on weapon only to protect social institutions from aggressors and in exclusive situations
+- earning on representatives of mankind's or representatives of mankind' lives/life is forbidden.  earning on representative's life time is forbidden.
+Circus or zoo with representatives is forbidden because of restoring ecosystem.
+Poaching is strictly forbidden

 ## Special Freedom Of Authorship And Ownership:
 - observance of authorship of devices and algorithms is one of the components of freedom for life, even if the project is open-source, except for spoken and general-use languages and programming languages, except for ideas that is free to share.
 It is only possible to transfer the rights to use with changes from the author, with the authorship of the rights to what has been changed, but not the authorship.
 Authorship of algorithms, including devices in a broad sense, does not impose a restriction on reinventing them.
 Authorship of algorithms does not impose a restriction on reinventing them.
 After 15 years after the device or algorithm is patented, the device or algorithm becomes the heritage for all the representatives.